For studying Norwegian, Books and courses are not the only things you should always pay attention to.

 It is a true story of a violent uprising against the pitiless regime at the Bastøy Prison in Norway.

-The clash begins with the governor, who believes strict discipline, hard work, and ruthless punishment are the only ways to change these boys into good humans.
+The clash begins with the governor, who believes that strict discipline, hard work, and ruthless punishment are the only ways to change these boys into good humans.

 Erling resisted and encouraged other boys to fight.
 Finally, he leads the rebellion against all the odds.